 Tooth decay or dental caries can look like black or brown marks on your teeth.
 It occurs from plaque and acid buildup typically caused by poor dental hygiene.
 It’s also referred to as cavities or rotten teeth.

-Plaque contains bacteria.
-When these bacteria are mixed with sugars in food, it produces an acid that eats away at teeth.
+Plaque contains bacteria and is a sticky, colorless film that develops on the teeth.
+When these bacteria are mixed with sugars in food, they produce an acid that eats away at teeth.